snonux/gemtexter/README.md

 ## Content filter

-Once your capsule reaches a certain size it can become anoying to re-generate everything if you only want to preview one single content file.
+Once your capsule reaches a certain size it can become annoying to re-generate everything if you only want to preview one single content file.
 The following will add a filter to only generate the files matching a regular expression:

 ```
 ./gemtexter --generate '.*hello.*'